+- you the programme cost weighting uplift attracted by your students undertaking vocational study programmes.

 - 16.6.
 Retention.
 This measures whether a student has finished their programme.
-If you have students who are not retained, whom you expected to be retained, the most likely cause is that you have recorded a core aim for an academic programme, and that the student does not have a vocational core aim. - 16.6.1 For academic programmes, the student is retained when they are still studying for or have finished any one of the academic aims in their programme. - 16.6.2 For vocational programmes, the student is retained when they are still studying for or have finished their core aim.
+If you have students who are not retained, whom you expected to be retained, the most likely cause is that you have recorded a core aim for an academic programme, and that the student does not have a vocational core aim.

+- 16.6.1 For academic programmes, the student is retained when they are still studying for or have finished any one of the academic aims in their programme.

+- 16.6.2 For vocational programmes, the student is retained when they are still studying for or have finished their core aim.

+- 16.6.3 When students are on a 2 year programme and they complete the first year, they will be counted as retained in that academic year.
+We define completing the first year as being in learning on the last working day in June.

-17. More information on these funding elements is in the 'Funding rates and formula' guidance.12
+- 17. More information on these funding elements is in the 'Funding rates and formula' guidance.
+12

 - 18. The report uses the following fields from your census return.

+- Unique learner number (ULN).

 - Unique pupil number (UPN).

+- Former UPN.

 - Pupil surname.

 - Pupil forename.

 - Pupil date of birth.

 - Planned learning hours.

 - Planned employability, enrichment and pastoral hours.

 - SEN provision.

 - Top up funding indicator.

 - Actual national curriculum year.

 - National curriculum year leaving.

 - Pupil enrolment status.

 - Qualification number.

-- Learning aim start date.

-- Learning aim planned end date.

-- Learning aim actual end date.

-- Learning aim status.

-- Core aim.

-- Postcode.